d16-nichevo/bard-afar/README.md

 ## Using the Player

-1. Bard Afar will now start the server.
+1. After you have [chosen server settings](#server-setup), Bard Afar will start as a server.
 The player interface will be shown.
 2. At this time, you can have clients connect to your server.
    * Clients will need to know an address to connect to.
 See [here](#server-address-for-clients) for more information.
 3. Close the window when you are done.
 This will stop playback and close the server.